lichkill/260ma/README.md

 three shadow kindle may with 0.618 is perfect sell order. the differnt trend with 1h and 4h may up down trend.
 1hour 20ma never use it
+when stop lose 2 lot，pls stop operation。and check if you obey the rule you find